A Fool's Hope

 What did they do?
 Well for an aperitif, they made bribing public officials legal, which is handy for them, since "lavish rewards to public officials for acts of corruption" is a pretty good working definition for the crime of bribery, and I think you all understand almost as well as Clarence Thomas does that our judges are eager for American fascism to sprint ahead, but still, if that's going to happen, daddy ought to get a little taste.
 And you could I suppose point out that its not so bad as I'm putting it, because the supremacist court only made it legal to give public officials gifts after the fact.
 You could point this out, that is, if you are a fan of complacency, or if you have the native experience of a baby bird new born into the world within the last few hours.

-And for dessert—an amuse-bouche, really—the supremacist court went out and coronated any Republican President of the United States as our dictatorial king, announcing that presidents have total immunity for any act that they take as part of the official business of their office.
+And for dessert—an amuse-bouche, really, just a cup of sorbet—the supremacist court went out and coronated any Republican President of the United States as our dictatorial king, announcing that presidents have total immunity for any act that they take as part of the official business of their office.
 And if you're a fan of complacency, then maybe you'll want to point out that actually they simply said that the president would be immune from official acts, and then left it to the lower courts to decide which acts were official, but if you are being rugged with reality, you will witness to the clear truth: Any judge ruling that a crime committed by a Republican president is prosecutable will eventually find the case appealed back to the supremacist court, who have already ruled that trying to overthrow the U.S. government is not a crime worth pursuing when Republicans do it.
-The American fascist party leader—who has spent his political career fanaticizing about wielding the powers of a dictator—will be allowed to do commit any crime he wants, however he wants, whenever he wants, and if he's blocked, he will be able to execute whoever is blocking him, and if anyone refuses any order to do so, he'll be able to order that person executed as well, and he can use whoever he wants to commit any crime he wants in order to get all that done, and he will be able to use the largest military in the history of the world, for example, to do so.
+The American fascist party leader—who has spent his political career fantasizing about wielding the powers of a dictator—will be allowed to commit any crime he wants, however he wants, whenever he wants, and if he's blocked, he will be able to execute whoever is blocking him, and if anyone refuses any such order, he'll be able to order that person executed as well, and he can use whoever he wants to commit any crime he wants in order to get all that done, and he will be able to use the largest military in the history of the world, for example, to do so.

 And so I think I can see the fascist vision of the future for my country.
 These apocalypse-minded religious creeps and their wealthy backers intend to convert everyone who isn't a mostly white mostly male mostly christian wealthy person into one of the three states they find acceptable for people who aren't them—a servant or a slave or a corpse—and they have our military—including the domestic military we call the police—and our high court in their corner.
 They've made it so that wealthy people can do whatever the hell they want to other people.
 They've made it so after wealthy people have done whatever the hell they want to people, those people will have to pay the price for what has been done to them.
 It's a corruption of ... well, of everything.
 An abrogation of humanity.